Skip to main content

 • “Mimesis is an unnerving and atmospheric multiplayer horror experience that takes the familiar structure of cooperative survival and reshapes it around deception, paranoia, and the dread of imitation.”

-• “Honestly, I don't see why you should buy this instead of Lethal Company—same gameplay with a less creepy/scary atmosphere and less stuff to actually do.”
+• “Honestly, I don't see why you should buy this instead of Lethal Company—same gameplay but just a less creepy/scary atmosphere and less stuff to actually do.”

-• “The cartoonish look of the enemies, mimics included, takes away any sort of horror atmosphere.”
+• “The cartoonish look of the enemies, including the mimic, takes away any sort of horror atmosphere.”

 • story